Bellin Psychiatric Center

 Bellin Psychiatric Center - Green Bay, WI

 Bellin Psychiatric Center is a substance and mental health rehab center located at 301 East Saint Joseph Street in the 54305 zip code in Green Bay, WI.
 It is operated by a private non-profit organization.
-Bellin Psychiatric Center provides administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Bellin Psychiatric Center include matrix model, anger management and motivational interviewing.
-Bellin Psychiatric Center also specializes in detox services and offers inpatient alcohol detoxification, methamphetamines detox and residential benzodiazepines detox.
-Bellin Psychiatric Center provides outpatient methadone/buprenorphine or naltrexone treatment, inpatient hospital drug/alcohol rehab and intensive outpatient treatment.
-It also provides inpatient detoxification, inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.
+Bellin Psychiatric Center provides naltrexone administration and prescribes suboxone.
+Some of the treatment approaches used by Bellin Psychiatric Center include matrix model, relapse prevention and trauma counseling.
+Bellin Psychiatric Center also specializes in detox services and offers residential benzodiazepines detoxification, methamphetamines detoxification and inpatient alcohol detox.
+Bellin Psychiatric Center provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment services.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders, residential treatment for substance abuse and inpatient detox services.

 Address: 301 East Saint Joseph Street, Green Bay, WI 54305